 When you’re learning to operate in a new coding environment, a few examples can help set the context and get you started, so in this post, we’re going to go over some of the basics you’ll need for operating in Azure SQL.

 First, let’s begin by creating a simple table for the Azure SQL database:

 CREATE TABLE Individual ( Individual_ID INT IDENTITY PRIMARY KEY, First_Name NVARCHAR(55) NOT NULL, Middel_Name NVARCHAR(15), Last_Initial NVARCHAR(55) NOT NULL, Birth_Date DATE NOT NULL )

 Moving on from this, it’s a good idea to learn the Azure SQL database’s processing capacity.
-Together with dynamically scalable performance, Azure SQL database offers alternatives for both extreme analytic analysis and reporting and extreme transactional processing.
+Together with dynamically scalable performance, the Azure SQL database offers alternatives for both extreme analytic analysis and reporting and extreme transactional processing.
 Examples of these functions include columnstore indexes (which store, retrieve and handle data via a columnar data format) and in-memory OLTP (online transaction processing).
 In the following code, we see that for using these, the MEMORY_OPTIMIZED = ON clause and CREATE TABLE statements are essential: